Explore Our Curriculum

 • Audio Engineering 1

 This course focuses on digital music production utilizing MIDI, Virtual Instruments, Loops, and Sound Effects.
-Students explore the basics of music theory and the physics of sound, as well as master a Digital Audio Workstation to provide the tools for high-quality audio production.
+Students explore the basics of music theory and the physics of sound, and master a Digital Audio Workstation to provide the tools for high-quality audio production.
 This class features a hybrid assessment approach allowing students to experience both traditional and project-based assessments.
-Musical experience is unnecessary, but a love of music is highly encouraged.
+No prior musical experience is required, but a passion for music is highly recommended.
 (One-half credit)

 • Audio Engineering 2

-This course is designed as a continuation of the concepts discussed in Audio Engineering 1.
-Students focus on the role of Mixing Engineers, focusing on mixing techniques such as balancing, panning, equalization, compression, and reverb.
-Classes utilize project-oriented assignments focusing on sound analysis, manipulation, correction, and creative uses of mixing resources.
-Students use the skills and techniques studied in the preliminary course and continue to develop skills relative to their individual musical interests.
-Prerequisite: Audio Engineering 1.
+This course builds upon the foundational concepts covered in Audio Engineering 1 and delves deeper into the role of Mixing Engineers.
+Students will explore various mixing techniques such as balancing, panning, equalization, compression, and reverb.
+Students will gain practical experience in sound analysis, manipulation, correction, and creative utilization of mixing resources through project-based assignments.
+By applying the skills and techniques learned in the introductory course, students will further enhance their abilities and tailor them to their individual musical interests.
 (One-half credit)

 • Ceramics 1